ultimaille/graphite-addon-loader/README.md

 To enable Graphite loading add-ons and generate the appropriate user interface (UI), it is necessary to present program parameters in a specific format that can be read and understood by Graphite.
 Let's call this format __EPF format__ for External add-on Format / Expose Parameter Format.

-This format is obtained by Graphite when executing `ext_loader.lua` by calling a program with `--show-params` argument, returning program parameters as __EPF format__.
+This format is obtained by Graphite when executing `addon_loader.lua` by calling a program with `--show-params` argument, returning program parameters as __EPF format__.

 ### EPF format